 Marketing your product and service through sponsorship offers a different experience than if you were to market through more traditional media or even a digital platform.
-There are more risks, more challenges, more opportunities, and ultimately a host of unique benefits that come along with marketing through sports business.
-The differences involved may have led you to never try sponsorship before.
+There are more risks, challenges, opportunities, and ultimately a host of unique benefits that come with marketing through sports business.
+The differences involved may have led you never to try sponsorship before.

 When you look to market a product, technology or service, there are hundreds of platforms for you to choose from (digital, print, etc.).
 However, much of this traditional media can be “interruptive” by nature.
 It is unnatural, forcing a potential customer to view your pitch while they’d rather be watching/listening to something else.

 In sports, and especially motorsports, sponsorship is enthusiastically accepted and intrinsically linked to a team/driver’s ability to compete.
 Your branding and the work you are bringing to the world is a natural fit when seen in this setting.
 It becomes your challenge to engage the audience, be authentic and improve the experience as a fan.